 During the monitoring visit by IGF the findings and recommendations were executed by the staff.

-Many of the staff also noted many qualitative data fex about the change in attitude among the parents, the change in the women’s interest in supporting their children etc
+Many of the staff also noted many qualitative data e.g., about the change in attitude among the parents, the change in the women’s interest in supporting their children etc

 Describe the most significant lessons learned and how these can assist in improving future interventions.